anovi/selectonic/README.md

 ## Callbacks (Events)
 Callback functions and arguments they receives:
-* event — event object from mouse or keyboard handlers.
+* `event` — event object from mouse or keyboard handlers.
-* ui — object that contains properties with DOM elements:
+* `ui` — object that contains properties with DOM elements:
-* ui.target — link to target element, that was clicked.
+	* `target` — link to targeted element, that has clicked or chosen by keyboard.
-	* ui.focus — link to focused element.
+	* `focus` — link to focused element.
-	* ui.items — jquery collection of changed elements – it differ from event to event.
+	* `items` — jquery collection of changed elements – it differ from event to event.

 <table>
 	<thead>